Anchorage police investigated in White Privilege card photo

 Conkling told the Anchorage Daily News he knew little about the situation and couldn’t say how many officers were being investigated.

-“There’s always more to the story than a photograph tells,” said Conkling, who didn’t immediately return a message from The Associated Press
+“There’s always more to the story than a photograph tells,” said Conkling, who didn’t immediately return a message from the AP.

 When the investigation is complete, Hodge Growden said the results should be made public.